How To Get Past Gatekeepers: 6 Expert Strategies

 2. Use the gatekeeper as your resource

-If you think about challenges as opportunities, it will help you view the gatekeeper as a resource rather than an obstacle.
-Think about it-gatekeepers possess valuable information, particularly about where your prospect is, their schedule, phone number, email and so on.
+Thinking about challenges as opportunities will help you view the gatekeeper as a resource rather than an obstacle.
+Think about it: gatekeepers possess valuable information, particularly about where your prospect is, their schedule, phone number, email and so on.

 Therefore, get to know the gatekeeper and use what they can provide you with; you can ask questions to do this.
 For example, does your company work with any of my competitors?
 What are your most significant pain points?
-And hopefully, build some rapport in the meantime to help prepare for your conversation with the prospect.
+Hopefully, you can build some rapport in the meantime to help prepare for your conversation with the prospect.

 3. Don’t sell to the gatekeeper

-Not only are you wasting your time and theirs, but because they don’t have any relation to purchasing decisions, gatekeepers are unlikely to understand the value you’re offering.
-Meaning that they won’t report back to your prospect, so don’t sell to your gatekeeper!
+Not only are you wasting your time and theirs, but because they don’t relate to purchasing decisions, gatekeepers are unlikely to understand your value.
+This means that they won’t report back to your prospect, so don’t sell to your gatekeeper!

 How To Get Past Gatekeepers